RanniSch/minishell/README.md

+# Minishell
-# Minishell is a program that interacts with the user through a terminal.
-It replicates the behaviour of bash terminal
+This program is about creating a simple shell.
+It nteracts with the user through a terminal and with that replicates the behaviour of bash terminal. <br>
+The goal of this program is, to learn a lot about processes and file descriptors. <br>

 A preview of the Mindmap for the Project